skycoin/hardware-wallet/README.md

 0. Make a PR merging the release branch into `master`
 0. Review the PR and merge it
 0. Tag the `master` branch with the version number.
 Version tags start with `v`, e.g. `v0.20.0`.
 Sign the tag.
 If you have your GPG key in github, creating a release on the Github website will automatically tag the release.
 It can be tagged from the command line with `git tag -as v0.20.0 $COMMIT_ID`, but Github will not recognize it as a "release".
+0. Tag the changeset of the `protob` submodule checkout with the same version number as above.
 0. Release builds are created and uploaded by travis.
 To do it manually, checkout the master branch and follow the [create release builds instructions](#creating-release-builds).
 0. Checkout `develop` branch and bump `tiny-firmware/VERSION` and `tiny-firmware/bootloader/VERSION` to next [`dev` version number](https://www.python.org/dev/peps/pep-0440/#developmental-releases).